merchantprotocol/protocol/README.md

 My solution was to create a master/slave continuous deployment system.
 I have always lived by the idea that the MASTER branch should always be production ready.
 All of our work should be done on feature branches and only merged into master after all tests have passed and manual QA has been done.
 Therefore having a tool that builds worker nodes and keeps them in sync with the master repo was the ideal solution.

 Once installed, any commits made to the master repo will immediately be replicated to the slave node, thanks to PROTOCOL.

+## USE CASE - Multiple Configuration Environments

+Let's say you have multiple production nodes, multiple staging servers for each of your new feature branches, and every developer has their own development environment on their localhost.
+Maybe your CI/CD even has it's own testing configurations that are deployed during automated testing.

+That's a lot of different configuration environments that could all demand their own configuration setup.

+On top of that complexity you might even have multiple configurations files for your docker container, or your nginx configs, or your cron configs, or multiple configurations files for your application.

+That could be a lot of different configuration files for each environment.

+Like most people you probably don't want to commit your secrets into the application repo itself, specially if you're working on an open source project.
+You also don't want to be overwriting other peoples configurations and other environments configurations by committing them to the application repository.

+### So what's the solution?

+This original solution was designed by Github, and we at Merchant Protocol have fully developed the idea.

+We've decided to use a git repository so that our configuration files are backed up in case a node goes down, and the only set of configuration files are not stored on the nodes.
+Having our config files in a git repo also gives us the added benefit of being able to see a history of our configuration changes, allowing us to rollback configurations and attach them to the incremental changes of the application repo.

+A git repo also gives us the backbone of managing multiple configuration files and even multiple configuration environments when we introduce branches.
+This is all compatible with Github, Gitlab, Gitea and any other remote git repo management system you might use.

+So our architecture is simple.
+We use a git repo to house all of our configurations files.
+The branches are named after each of the different types of environments.
+Developers can even create and backup their own custom configurations.

+We use simple symbolic linking of the application files from the config repo into the application repo.

+And `Protocol` manages the entire process for us.
+Protocol even provides us with the added benefit of `slave mode` which will keep our production environments in sync with a remote repo, or disable slave mode and pin your configuration state to the application commits.

+Using `protocol config:init` will create your new configurations directory and initialize it for you.
+Just create a remote repo on your platform of choice and provide it with the remote url when asked.

+You can now use `protocol config:cp` or `protocol config:mv` to move your configurations files into your new config repo.
+The config files will be stored in .gitignore on your application repo and symlinked from the config repo to the application repo.

+`protocol config:save` will commit your changes and push your config repo.

+You can easily `protocol config:new` create a new config environment and switch between them with `protocol config:switch`.

 ## System Requirements